Icinga/icinga2/doc/21-development.md

 #### Whitespace Cleanup <a id="development-develop-choose-editor-whitespaces"></a>

 Patches must be cleaned up and follow the indent style (tabs instead of spaces).
-You should also remove any training whitespaces.
+You should also remove any trailing whitespaces.

 `git diff` allows to highlight such.